 When the Company has transferred its rights to receive cash flows from an asset or has entered into a pass-through arrangement, and has neither transferred nor retained substantially all of the risks and rewards of the asset nor transferred control of the asset, the asset is recognised to the extent of the Company's continuing involvement in the asset.
-In that case, the Company also recognises an associated liability.
-The transferred asset and the associated liability are measured on a basis that reflects the rights and obligations that the Company has retained.
+In that case, the Company also recognises an associated liability are measured on a basis that reflects the rights and obligations that the Company has retained.